teracyhq/dev/docs/getting_started.rst

           ERROR: This command cannot be run due to the error: The system cannot find the file specified.
           At line:1 char:1

-      then fix it with: https://github.com/chocolatey/chocolatey-coreteampackages/issues/176#issuecomment-212939458
+      then fix it with https://github.com/chocolatey/chocolatey-coreteampackages/issues/176#issuecomment-212939458

-    - If you ``$ vagrant up`` but can not start the VirtualBox, please find "VBoxUSBMon.inf" and "VBoxDrv.inf" in your installation directory then re-install it to fix the issue.
+    - If you ``$ vagrant up`` but cannot start the VirtualBox, please find "VBoxUSBMon.inf" and "VBoxDrv.inf" in your installation directory then re-install it to fix the issue.
 The VirtualBox has an installation issue which was reported `here <https://www.virtualbox.org/ticket/4140>`_

 teracy-dev Git Clone and Vagrant Up